Jared-Glenn/Camelot_The_Resistance/README.md

 ### Sir Galahad
 **Cards:** Success

 You gain the Reveal power, but only after you attend either the First or Fourth Quest.
-If you do not attend one of these quests, you do not gain this power.
+If you do not attend at least one of these quests, you do not gain this power.

 ##### Reveal
 *Once per game, while the Excalibur Search is at Camelot.*